What Makes Credit Card Rewards a Key Ingredient to a Healthy Portfolio?

 Credit union member satisfaction stems primarily from impressive customer service and a strong well-rounded portfolio of programs and services.
 Including a credit card program in your credit union portfolio is a benefit to members and leads to growth for the organization; however, it is often difficult and overwhelming to implement and maintain.

-“The Accelerate Growth Program from LSC has been invaluable to growing our card portfolio.
+“The Accelerate Growth Program from Envisant has been invaluable to growing our card portfolio.
 We have seen an increase of nearly 100%!
 Their turnkey marketing collaterals makes promoting the program easy and seamless.
-LSC’s dedicated customer service team works in full collaboration with our team here.
+Envisant’s dedicated customer service team works in full collaboration with our team here.
 I appreciate their consulting and analytical approach to tailor the program to our credit union’s needs.” – Karen Intracaso, CEO, Kaiperm CU

 Many credit unions, like Kaiperm, have seen tremendous success in their own programs.
 In an ideal world, your credit union would continue on an upward growth pattern that created a sense of excitement for members and staff alike.
 In the real world, though, it just isn’t that simple.
 To grow, a credit union needs to improve its offerings and stay within a comfortable budget.
-Growing with credit cards has never been easier because LSC is an extension of your credit union team.
+Growing with credit cards has never been easier because Envisant is an extension of your credit union team.

-“If you are looking to grow and promote your credit card program, FECCCU highly recommends LSC’s Accelerated Growth Program.
+“If you are looking to grow and promote your credit card program, FECCCU highly recommends Envisant’s Accelerated Growth Program.
 We are a small credit union and always looking for fresh ideas to market our cards that require few operational tasks and stay within our budget.
 This plan does just that!” -Sabrina Oshelski, Manager, Federal Employees of Chippewa County CU

-With a low annual campaign fee, LSC creates the promotions and marketing materials.
+With a low annual campaign fee, Envisant creates the promotions and marketing materials.
 Each quarterly theme is designed to be eye catching and impactful for current financial trends.
 AGP takes the guesswork out of credit card program growth.
 Marketing, in-house and digitally, is a big task and often an enormous expense.
 Between the manpower needed and the budget, its often impossible for credit unions to get the full impact of a multi-channel marketing campaign.